ericwoodruff/rmake/README.md

 * Each remote location is available via password-less SSH
 * No remote location is a remote mount point for the local filesystem (or data loss might occur)

-rmake-check is also an extensible way to validate that a remote build server meets certain custom requirments such as:
+rmake-check is also an extensible way to validate that a remote build server meets certain custom requirements such as:

 * Platform/OS version validation
 * Server memory and swap space